pingidentity/webinar-pingfed-pingam/README.md

 ## Try out a journey

-In this setup PingAM is connected to PingDirectory which includes 10 test users.
+In this setup PingAM and PingFederate are connected to PingDirectory which includes 10 test users.

 The usernames and passwords follow this pattern: